FC Maritsa Plovdiv: Lower Leagues and Return Among the Best

 Between 1971 and 1996, Maritsa bounced between the second and third tiers of Bulgarian football.
 This changed in 1996, when Maritsa promoted back to the A PFG after a 25-year absence from the top level of football.
 Their return proved to be difficult.
 Maritsa fought bravely against relegation, however that was not enough, as the team placed 14th, three points behind Etar, thus was relegated again.
 To date, this is the last appearance in the top level for Maritsa.

-Second and Third Levels

-Since then, Maritsa have largely played in the lower categories of Bulgarian football, mainly in the third level, with occasional appearances in the second tier.